The French Grandes Ecoles system

 French higher education is characterised by the coexistence of two systems: the Universities and the Grandes Ecoles.
 Over the years, the Grandes Ecoles have proven their efficiency and adaptability in training engineers and managers for business.

 The degrees awarded by the Grandes Ecoles have the same status as public university degrees and are monitored by the French Ministry of Education.
-However, they reflect an education based on two imperatives: the careful selection of applicants, through a highly competitive entrance examination after two years of higher education, and the training of those students to reach an individual level of excellence corresponding to the demands of the business world.
+However, they reflect an education based on two imperatives: the careful selection of applicants, and the training of those students to reach an individual level of excellence corresponding to the demands of the business world.

 The Grandes Ecoles are also known for fostering a "team spirit" which unites the students in each class of each school.
 After they graduate, they are reunited in active alumni networks which successfully help young graduates start their careers in France or abroad.